 Take the time to properly research your target audience.
 When you come to build your email list, data is your friend.
 This is where all your other forms of marketing come into action.

 If your blog is getting views, then use your website content to ask people to sign up to your email list.
 Likewise, if your business is really active on social media, then Twitter, Facebook, and Instagram are your friends.
 When you’re promoting your email marketing, you need to demonstrate what value they’ll get from emails that they’re not already getting.

 People should feel like they’ve been invited to an exclusive club.
 You don’t want people to feel like they’ve signed up for something they may not necessarily want.
 You could consider hosting an event and getting people to RSVP with their email addresses.
-Alternatively, a direct mail campaign is the right way of gathering data.
+Alternatively, a direct mail campaign is a right way of gathering data.